Dwayne 'The Rock' Johnson Comments on Possible 2020 Presidential Run

 While he has entertained the idea of running for president in the past, Dwayne "The Rock" Johnson ruled out the possibility when the next presidential election rolls around in 2020.

-When asked Tuesday about his presidential ambitions while on the red carpet at the premiere of his film Skyscraper, Johnson responded he "[doesn't] see that happening in 2020," per Variety:
+When asked Tuesday about his presidential ambitions while on the red carpet at the premiere of his film Skyscraper, Johnson said he "[doesn't] see that happening in 2020," per Variety.

 Variety @Variety